ariesta60/GramScript/README.md

     * Custom limit on media's being liked
     * If media gets and error whilst loading bot skips the media
 * Comment on recent posts from a certain hashtag
+    * Detects if post has disabled comments
     * Detects if post already got commented by user
     * Custom limit on media's being commented
     * If media gets and error whilst loading bot skips the media
+* End Report when Script is finished
+    * Shows you the start time of the script
+    * Shows you the end time of the script
+    * Shows you the number of actions finished

 ### Support 👨‍💻